dwyl/learn-flutter/README.md

 and correctly positioned in the layout.</br>
 Integration tests serve to test the application as a whole so that we can test the app in a real-world scenario.

+> To learn more about an example of using TDD: https://github.com/dwyl/flutter-counter-example

 ## Dart Before Flutter?
 Before you dive into Flutter you have to learn the programming language that is used to build Flutter apps, and that is Dart.